 My husband went a little crazy with decorating outdoors.
 We grew up with single mothers and didn’t have a lot.
 My husband especially.
 He really likes to make up for it now, so I have to let him do his thing from time to time.
 I had to reel him in a bit as he started to attempt turning our house into the North Pole.
 We made a decent compromise and our house looks lovely.
 It’s wonderful to see the joy in our children’s eyes and the excitement they have for it.
 I am thankful to have a husband who loves to do these things.

 So, now that the house is bustling with Christmas cheer it is time to start baking!
 I was beyond excited that Red Bird Candy wanted to collaborate with me!
 I have been eating their peppermints since I was a child.
 When I found them again as an adult, I was overjoyed that their candy was allergen free.
 I am always excited to share candy with the kids that is safe for all of us.
-Red Bird Candy was generous enough to do a giveaway with my readers.
-They are giving away a HUGE prize pack of some of their best candy!

-Are you ready to make cupcakes now?
+Are you ready to make chocolate cupcakes with dairy free peppermint buttercream now?
+Here is how you make them…

 When you make the cupcakes, the method might seem different to you if you haven’t followed one of my cake recipes yet.
 Please do not fret, this is a method that is tried and true and it makes the most amazing and delicious moist cakes.
 Boiling water with sugar is an old school method.
 Don’t skip it, because it is well worth waiting for the water to cool.